-Figure 1: The new high current injector will be placed parallel to the Tandem.
+Figure 1: The new high current injector will be placed parallel to the tandem.
 The ion source for highly charged ions (ECR or EBIS), planned for the second construction phase, will be located one floor below.

-3 THE RFQ-ACCELERATOR
+3 THE RFQ-RESONATORS

-The second section of the high current injector consists of two 4-rod-RFQ resonators [3] operating at a charge to mass ratio $Q/A \ge 1/9$ as required for Be+.
+The second section of the high current injector consists of two 4-rod-RFQ resonators [3] operating at a charge to mass ratio Q/A > 1/9 as required for Be+.
 The two vacuum tanks were machined from stainless steel tubes of 32 cm diameter and 3 m length.
 The copper plating has been done at GSI.
-The requirements in the mechanical tolerance $(\pm 1/100 \text{ mm})$ and the adjustment $(\pm 1/10 \text{ mm})$ of the 3 m long electrodes are very high.
-Moreover, the mechanical stability is as important as a sufficient cooling diameter. because 30% of the rf power has to be dissipated by the electrodes.
+The requirements in the mechanical tolerances $(\pm 1/100 \text{ mm})$ and the adjustment $(\pm 1/10 \text{ mm})$ of the 3 m long electrodes are very high.
+Moreover, the mechanical stability is as important as a sufficient cooling, because 30% of the rf power has to be dissipated at the electrodes.
 However, the maximum diameter of the rods is limited by the capacity between the electrodes to ensure a high shunt impedance.
-In 1993 we developed a construction method which allows the production of the electrodes with high precision in the mechanical workshops of MPI.
+In 1993 a design was developed which allows the production of the electrodes with high precision in the mechanical workshops of MPI.
 A custom made hollow profile from a copper-tin-alloy combines easy machining and high mechanical stability.
-To investigate the newly designed electrodes in more detail, 1 m long test electrodes were built (Figure 2) and mounted into one of the RFQ-resonators.
+To investigate the newly designed electrodes in more detail, 1 m long test electrodes were built and mounted into one of the RFQresonators (Figure 2).
+Measurements of the inter-electrode voltage distribution were done and compared with MAFIA calculations.
+In Fig. 3 the voltage distribution along the electrodes of the prototype is shown.
+Due to the asymmetric arrangement of the supports the distribution is skewed.